basho/riak_ql/docs/the_query_pipeline.md

                                    +-------+-------+-------+
 ```

+### TS Queries Vs other riak Coverage Plans

+There are multiple different strategies for querying data in Riak.
+It is important to understand how TS is different.

+There is a blanket query mechanism that requires the query to access the entire keyspace.
+An example of this would be the 'list buckets' operation - every underlying key in the database is iterated over and a list of unique buckets is returned.
+To work correctly for all buckets and bucket types (including those created with an `n_val` of 1) such a query needs to iterate over each vnode's keyspace.

+Other operations, like list the keys in a bucket operate on a more narrow basis.
+By examining the n_val for a bucket a sub-set of vnodes can be queried.
+For instance in normal operations `ring-size/n_val + 1` vnodes contain all the relevant information.
+A coverage plan that visits those vnodes with multiple key ranges will find all the keys.

+2i behaves similary with respect to a sub-set of the ring - except it visits the index space of the ring - not the key-value part.

+Time Series is much more like a single key read.
+The query comes in and is compiled into up to 5 sub-queries.
+Each of these sub-queries is like a normal KV single-key read for coverage purposes: go to one of the primaries of this vnode and get me the data (in this case a sub-range, not a value).

-### Query Rewriting For Execution - Notes Of The Datastructure
+### Query Rewriting For Execution - Notes Of The Data-structure

 The important thing about the  `riak_sql_select_v1{}` record is that it takes many forms.
 It contains a number of fields which are semantically consistent but which have implementation differences.
-SQL is a declarative language and the SQL clause structure is preservered, so fields like `SELECT`, `FROM`, `WHERE`, `ORDER BY` and `LIMIT` may contain different data structures for the purposes of execution but which carry the same sematic burden.
+SQL is a declarative language and the SQL clause structure is preserved, so fields like `SELECT`, `FROM`, `WHERE`, `ORDER BY` and `LIMIT` may contain different data structures for the purposes of execution but which carry the same semantic burden.

 It would have been possible to have each stage of the pipeline have its own record - and this seems sensible in Time Series when there are basically 2 major types (`sql` and `timeseries`) but already there are several unimplemented ones shadowly emerging on the road map (eg `TS full table scan`, `composite key read`).
 The Spark connector integration could easily be constructed as a new record.
 This approach would lead to a lot of different records with very similar names and structures.